SRUR5311 Rural Specialisation—Research Project 1

 - This unit delivers identical content and learning objectives to SMED5311 Research Project 1, but is based on a project with a rural service provider.

-- Students are able to (1) develop and refine workable/testable hypotheses/research questions based on gaps in available knowledge; (2) develop an appropriate research plan, experimental approach or clinical audit/trial design and select appropriate outcomes to test the hypothesis or answer the research questions; (3) communicate information regarding the study background and rationale, research aims, study design and data analysis to colleagues and supervisors in both oral and written form; and (4) revise and adapt components of the proposed research project based on informed feedback.
+- Students are able to (1) develop and refine workable/testable hypotheses/research questions based on gaps in available knowledge; (2) develop an appropriate research plan, experimental approach or clinical audit/trial design and select appropriate outcomes to test the hypothesis or answer the research questions; (3) communicate information regarding the study background and rationale, research aims, study design and data analysis to colleagues and supervisors in an oral presentation; and (4) revise and adapt components of the proposed research project based on informed feedback.

-- Typically this unit is assessed in the following ways: (1) research proposal (60 per cent) and (2) oral presentation (40 per cent).
+- Typically this unit is assessed in the following ways: (1) progress report and (2) proposal defence.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.